Contributors Dropdown icon

 Why?
 Because they want the commission from converting that lead into a client.
 (Who doesn't want to earn more money, after all?)

-Setting common goals and KPIs highlights the importance of combining groups to create a unified sales and marketing team.
+Setting common goals and KPIs highlights the importance of combining groups to create aligned sales and marketing.

 How: Collaboratively define clear and measurable key performance indicators (KPIs) reflecting both sales and marketing priorities.
 These numbers don't exist in vacuums either.
 They're always connected, because marketing performance generates leads while sales performance generates information that can help marketers target future clients.